Looking for more news / blogs? CLICK HERE to go back to the main blog page.

 How do I track my refund?

-The IRS provides tracking for your refund through it’s website. (www.irs.gov)
+The IRS provides tracking for your refund through its website.
+(Click here for details.)

-Important dates to remember:
+Important dates to remember

-Can I give someone money to buy a house/pay off student loans/etc.?
+Can I give someone money to buy a house, pay off student loans, etc.?

 Generally, gifts and inheritances are not taxable to the recipient.
-One exception would be where an IRA is inherited and tax has not previously been paid on that money by the donor.
+One exception would be when an IRA is inherited and tax has not previously been paid on that money by the donor.
 On the other hand, if property is received as a gift or inheritance and later sold, the recipient would pay tax on the gain.
 Cost basis is determined differently for gifts than for inherited property.
 We are happy to explain how these calculations are made.

 Is there an age where Social Security is not taxed?